The Bankrate promise

 When does the FAFSA Simplification Act go into effect?

-The original plan was for the FAFSA Simplification Act to roll out by the 2023-24 FAFSA cycle, which opens on Oct.
+The FAFSA Simplification Act was initially slated to roll out by the 2023-24 FAFSA cycle, which opened on Oct.
 1, 2022.
-However, the Department of Education decided to push the deadline by one year and implement all of the changes outlined in this law using a phased approach, spanning between the 2021-22 and 2024-25 academic years.
+However, the Department of Education decided to push the deadline by one year and instead began implementing the changes outlined in the law using a phased approach that began in the 2021-22 academic year and will end in the 2024-25 academic year.

 Changes to the 2023-24 FAFSA

-- Male students under the age of 26 are no longer required to register with the Selective Service System to receive federal financial aid.
+- Male students under age 26 are no longer required to register with the Selective Service System to receive federal financial aid.

 - Students that have drug-related convictions won’t lose their eligibility to receive federal financial aid.